adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v1/productlist/README.md

 * Configurable number of products on one page
 * Configurable category title display
 * Displays category image, if set in Magento and enabled in design dialog
-* Client-side loaded prices using GraphQL
+* Client-side loaded prices using GraphQL.
+Can be disabled in the design dialog.

 ### Use Object
 The Product List component uses the `com.adobe.cq.commerce.core.components.models.productlist.ProductList` Sling model as its Use-object.